 A single, shared reservoir on Chapman Lake in Sechelt supplies water to more than 85 per cent of the Southern Sunshine Coast's residents.
 But in the hot, dry months—especially during prolonged drought—the reservoir's water levels drop significantly.

 Not only does this reservoir provide drinking water to the many who live and visit the Coast, but it ensures our food producers—the farmers, gardeners, and growers—can help keep fridges and tables stocked.
-In 2022, water restrictions continued past the summer and into December, highlighting the need for water conservation beyond the typical warmer months.
+In 2023, water restrictions continued past the summer and well into the fall, highlighting the need for water conservation beyond the typical warmer months.

-Water shortages don't just happen on the Southern Sunshine Coast either.
-Powell River and Lund also draw from a single residential water system and in summer face similar challenges when it comes to water conservation; and areas such as Texada Island rely on wells and groundwater sources that can run low during periods of drought.
+Water shortages don't just happen on the Southern Sunshine Coast, either.
+Powell River and Lund also draw from a single residential water system, and face similar challenges in the summer when it comes to water conservation; and areas such as Texada Island rely on wells and groundwater sources that can run low during periods of drought.
 Given the Northern Sunshine Coast's more remote location, it's important to be mindful about how your trip impacts the shared resources these communities rely on.

 This is why it's so important to conserve water when travelling on the Sunshine Coast.